trimstray/nginx-admins-handbook/README.md

                        +-----------------+
   ```

-I the first two examples: we can take that NGINX needs 2 file handlers for full-fledged connection (but still uses 2 worker connections).
+In the first two examples: we can take that NGINX needs 2 file handlers for full-fledged connection (but still uses 2 worker connections).
 In the third example NGINX can take still 2 file handlers for every full-fledged connection (also if client uses parallel connections).

 So, to conclude, I think that the correct value of `worker_rlimit_nofile` per all connections of worker should be: